gusdecool/gusdecool/README.md

 # Hi there 👋
 Thank you for visiting my profile.
-I'm a backend software engineer with a passion for building scalable and reliable systems.
+I'm a Senior Software Engineer with a passion for building scalable and reliable systems.
-I'm currently **actively looking for new role in Backend or FullStack Software Engineer**.
+I'm currently **actively looking for new role in Senior Backend or FullStack Software Engineer**.
 If you have any available roles or references, please reach out.
 I appreciate it.

 Thank you.